kkato/hugo-blog/content/about.md

 draft: false
 ---

-I am a Cloud Infrastructure Engineer / DevOps Engineer / Site Reliability Engineer with experience in Kubernetes, PostgreSQL, AWS, Terraform, and Go.
+I am a Infrastructure Engineer with experience in Kubernetes, PostgreSQL, AWS, Terraform, and Go.

 ## Experience
 | Period            | Position                          |